 - The Days of Grays (2009)

 - Stones Grow Her Name (2012)

 - Chronological Album Title: The Ninth Hour

 - Darker and Edgier: Sonata Arctica's lyrical themes have always been dark, but over time the sound has been changing to be more fitting to the lyrics.

 - Digital Piracy Is Evil: Firm believers of it.
-Justified, since their album sales have dwindled due to piracy.

-- Goes Up to Eleven when they add epic, rocking, banjos to their latest album Stone Grow Her Name.
+- Goes up to eleven when they add epic, rocking, banjos to their latest album Stone Grow Her Name.